singlefinite/SingleFinite.Mvvm/README.md

 The following example illustrates a simple "hello world" style app that shows how to get something up and running after adding the SingleFinite.Mvvm nuget package as a dependency in your project.

-To start, let's define a simple `ViewModel` class:
+To start, let's define a simple view model class that extends `ViewModel`:

 ```csharp
 // MyViewModel.cs